murphye/lagom-customer/deploy-ACS.md

 ### Recommendations

-* Do a deployment to MiniKube first to learn how the install script works
+* Do a deployment to Minikube first to learn how the install script works
 * Upgrade to Pay-As-You-Go subscription, as the Free Trial will place very limited quotas that will make it difficult to impossible to spin up k8s clusters
 * Azure CLI seems to be very raw in regards to the Container Service.
 If you have problems, look at the Github issues
 * Don't rely on the Azure Web Console for much of anything; stick to the CLI